Finding Community Resources for Seniors

 One major hurdle patients and families frequently face is difficulty with finding available and affordable senior housing.
 In these situations, the service coordinator will discuss available options, such as a senior apartment complex, assisted living or, in some cases, long-term care.
 They will walk families through the application process and explain how to obtain additional insurance coverage that can help with affordability.
 The coordinator will also provide tips on how to navigate the adjustment.

-In short, Gilchrist’s coordinators navigate senior services on behalf of families to keep their loved ones happy and healthy.
+In short, Gilchrist’s coordinators navigate finding community resources for seniors on behalf of families to keep their loved ones happy and healthy.
 Below are recent examples of how service coordinators have helped patients and their families overcome obstacles.

 Loss of Utility Service